 I used this year as a fast-track learning experience to develop my skills to be the best I can be.
 You have to work hard and keep on learning to become the best.
 It doesn't always come easily.

-My debut in single seater racing was at 16 and was masterminded by Dr Helmut Marko on behalf of the Red Bull Junior Team.
+My debut in single-seater racing was at 16 and was masterminded by Dr Helmut Marko on behalf of the Red Bull Junior Team.
 I was Red Bull's first ever driver to be taken from karts direct to F3 to race in Red Bull livery in the FIA F3 European championship.
 Formula 3 is known as the proving ground for the world's most talented young drivers, producing countless young F3 drivers who have gone on to race at the highest levels.

 Despite having never raced in cars pre 2015, I finished 12th overall, ahead of many drivers with more car experience.
 Of the 35 drivers on the grid, I was the only driver to be classified a finisher in all 33 races.
 I completed the season with a maiden podium at my favourite circuit, the Nürburgring along with several rookie trophies.
-I finished 3rd of the 6 drivers within the Carlin Motorsport team, behind recently promoted F1 driver Antonio Giovinazzi and Mercedes Development Driver George Russell, and ahead of teammate and subsequent LMP2/WEC winner Gustavo Menezes, Sauber Development Driver Tatiana Calderon and Ryan Tveter.
+I finished 3rd of the 6 drivers within the Carlin Motorsport team, behind F1 driver Antonio Giovinazzi and Mercedes Reserve Driver George Russell, and ahead of teammate and subsequent LMP2/WEC winner Gustavo Menezes, Sauber Reserve Driver Tatiana Calderon and Ryan Tveter.

 Prior to my first season in cars, as a 15 year old I won the four round senior CIK-FIA European Karting Championship, the WSK Super Master Series, came 3rd in the WSK Champions Cup, and finished 4th (from 32nd) in the single weekend CIK-FIA World Championship.

-At 13, Callum dominated the international under 15s KFJ category with wins in the WSK Masters Series and the WSK Final Cup, runner up in the WSK Euro Series and CIK-FIA World Cup, and was voted the youngest ever WSK Driver of the Year in 2012.
+At 13, Callum dominated the international under 15s KFJ category with wins of the WSK Masters Series and the WSK Final Cup, runner up in the WSK Euro Series and CIK-FIA World Cup, and was voted the youngest ever WSK Driver of the Year in 2012.

 Callum had his first drive in a kart just before his 7th birthday and took his competitive race licence as soon as he was 8.
 By 12 years he had begun to impress the international karting scene by winning the under 16s Formula Kart Stars British Championship, and finishing 3rd in the German National Championship (KFJ category).